 New Zealanders in Chile should continue to monitor local media for updates and follow the instructions and advice of the local authorities.
 You should expect to see a significant police presence in major cities.

 In Santiago, protests may take place in Plaza Baquedano/Plaza Italia and the Alameda street, and also in Las Condes, Providencia and Vitacura districts.
 Remain vigilant and avoid protests and demonstrations, as even those that are intended to be peaceful have the potential to turn violent with little or no warning.
 Protests can happen at any time, and police may use tear gas and/or water cannons to disperse crowds.

-Transport links may be impacted, including by blockades on inter-city highways or potential delays at airports.
+Transport links may be impacted, including by blockades on inter-city highways.
 Although airports are operating normally, disruptions occurred during the 2019 protests and you should check the status of your flight with your airline before travelling to the airport.
-Work is ongoing to restore public transport links within Santiago and other cities but some services remain limited and there is the potential for the transport system to be disrupted within Santiago and you should plan your journey before leaving your place of accommodation.
+There is the potential for the transport system to be disrupted within Santiago and you should plan your journey before leaving your place of accommodation.
 The Santiago Metro will post station closures on its social media accounts as they happen.